Corona Mark II Stories

 Road testing the Toyota Corona Mark II Hardtop GSS

 In the April issue, we reported on the Corona Mark II 2000GSS with simple measurements taken at the Murayama test course and handling impressions from the winding roads of Okutama.
 This time, we took the Corona Mark II GSS to the Yatabe test course to measure its top speed and standing-start acceleration.
 We also brought three other cars to Yatabe at the same time: a BMW 2002tii, a Corolla Levin 1600, and Capella GS-II.
-As a result, four cars with a catalog top speed of around 190km/h were gathered together.
-The GSS has the highest power output of the four cars, but at the same time, it is handicapped by having the largest exterior dimensions and having to pull the heaviest weight.
+As a result, we had four cars with catalog top speeds of around 190km/h gathered together.
+The GSS had the highest power output of the four, but at the same time, it was handicapped by having the largest exterior dimensions and having to pull the heaviest weight.

 Toyota Corona Mark II Hardtop GSL (1973)